OHI-Science/bhi-prep/prep/CW/contaminants/v2019/con_prep.md

 #### 3.3.1 Match BHI Regions

-Dioxins and dioxin-like PCBs datasets are manipulated as separate objects for the next steps, combined only in the last code chunk before section 3.3.3 ‘Status and Trend Options’.
+Dioxins and dioxin-like PCBs datasets are manipulated as separate objects for the next steps, combined only in the last code chunk before section 3.3.3 'Status and Trend Options'.
 Sediment and biota datasets for each dioxins and dioxin-like PCBs are joined before spatial plotting.

 ``` r
 ## use 'join_rgns_info' helper function defined in spatial.R